magnus-leksell/zen-quote/README.md

 ### `/?id={id}`

-Shows a specific quote in the UI with the given id, example `/?id=42`.
+Shows a specific quote in the UI with the given id, example http://localhost:3000/?id=42.

 ### `/api-docs`

-Detailed documentation about the endpoints below.
+Detailed documentation about the endpoints below, http://localhost:3000/api-docs.

 ## API endpoints